LucileGB/P2_GARRIGOUX_Lucile/README.md

-<h1>Webscraper for the *Book for Scrape* website</h1>
+<h1>Webscraper for the Books To Scrape website</h1>
 <h2>Features</h2>
 This tool scrapes the online bookseller *Book to Scrape* and retrieves the following informations from every book:

     product_page_url
     universal_ product_code (upc)